indradenbakker/CarND-Vehicle-Detection/README.md

 * Estimate a bounding box for vehicles detected.

 ## Histogram of Oriented Gradients (HOG) feature extraction
-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images that were shared as part of this project.
 Below an example of one of each of the `non-vehicle` and `vehicle` classes:

 ![Example training images](./images/training_data_vehicle.png)